*Do you feel unloved?

 If so, you are privileged!
 Why?
-Because God has a special place in His heart for the unloved and the rejected.
+Because God has a special place in His heart for you!

 ‘The Lord saw that Leah was unloved’ (Genesis 29:31).

-In the original translation it says, ‘The Lord saw that Leah was hated’
+The original translation says, ‘The Lord saw that Leah was hated’

 *Leah was overlooked.